Iran Can’t Hide Its Coronavirus Explosion, But It’s Trying Hard—and Putting the World in Danger

 On February 25, in a televised speech, President Hassan Rouhani asked people to trust only statements by the Health Ministry for information about coronavirus.

-The Iranian Cyber Police have meanwhile reported that it has arrested a number of “rumor-mongers” about coronavirus since Friday, February 21.
+The Iranian Cyber Police have meanwhile reported that they have arrested a number of “rumor-mongers” about coronavirus since Friday, February 21.
 General Hossein Rahimi, commander of Tehran’s Cyber Police, announced the arrests.

 “Persons who want to create trouble for the people by spreading rumors and lying in cyberspace must know that the police surveils their behavior and will act against them decisively,” he said.